Can I Trademark a Religious Symbol?

 For example, the courts have held that when the application of a mark to a product would offend the sensibilities of a religious group, the mark should be refused on the basis that the matter is disparaging to the members of the group.

-If you utilize a religious symbol to brand a product or service in a way that is not offensive or insulting to the religion which it represents, you will be allowed to trademark it.
+If you utilize a religious sign to brand a product or service in a way that is not offensive or insulting to the religion that it represents, you will be allowed to trademark it.
 If you successfully trademark a religious symbol, the legal protection will only serve to prevent your competitors from using the religious symbol in a way that would cause consumers to be confused as to where the goods or services are coming from.
 The trademark would not prevent individuals from using the symbol in non-competitive ways, nor would it prevent the associated religion from using the symbol in worship.

 As a number of trademarks exist for religious symbols, we advise you to contact us so that a licensed trademark attorney may perform a trademark search to verify its availability for you.